Family-run businesses

 Advantages of family businesses

-• Loyalty - strong personal bonds mean you and family members are likely to stick together in hard times which can contribute to the long-term success of the business.
+• Loyalty and trust - strong personal bonds mean you and family members are likely to stick together in hard times which can contribute to the long-term success of the business.

-• Lower costs - family members may be more willing to make financial sacrifices for the sake of the business.
+• Cost savings - family members may be more willing to make financial sacrifices for the sake of the business.
 For example, they might accept lower pay to help the business long-term or they might defer wages during a cash flow crisis.
 You may also find you don't need employers' liability insurance if you only employ close family members.

 Disadvantages of family businesses